Generative AI Use Cases in Diverse Industries

 “Necessity is the mother of invention.”
 We have all encountered this phrase in our science textbooks or while reading about most scientific innovations.
 Be it the invention of the cell phone, the internet, or the World Wide Web, each of these has brought a paradigm shift in the world of technology.

 While technology is rapidly expanding its horizon, Artificial Intelligence remains the buzzword that every business can’t stop gushing about.
 Generative AI, a subfield of artificial intelligence, has gained massive momentum post the launch of ChatGPT by OpenAI in 2022.
-Since then, generative AI use cases have found their way in some of the major industries, including healthcare, banking & finance, gaming, and supply chain, to name a few.
+Since then, generative AI use cases have found their way in some of the major industries, including healthcare, banking & finance, gaming, and supply chain, to name a few, marking the beginning of the Gen AI revolution.

 Introduction to Generative AI